Single’s Inferno Season 3 cast: All contestants - Dexerto

 An Min-young also describes herself as having a bright and bubbly personality.
 Jin-seok originally believed her to be a racing model.
 She revealed she’s a Pilates instructor and runs her own studio.
 As the boss, she’s in charge of the managers and offers one-on-one sessions with clients.
 She’s currently 26 years old.

 On Instagram, Min-young can be classified as a celebrity with over 40.3k followers.
-Per her posts, she was also Miss Korea Busab 2023, does a lot of modelling work, and enjoys golf.
+Per her posts, she was also Miss Korea Busab 2023, does a lot of modeling work, and enjoys golf.

 Fans can follow her @my_floria_.